muhammadfikri13/bash-scripting/README.md

 DATE=$(date +"%Y%m%d_%H%M%S")
 FILENAME="backup-$DATE.tar.gz"
 ```
-Initialize the source(which directory will be backed up), dest(destination folder to save the backup file), date(the date and time when the directory has backed up), filename(the name of the backup file which contain the date and time of the execution)
+- source – Specifies the directory that will be backed up.
+- dest – Defines the destination folder where the backup file will be stored.
+- date – Captures the current date and time to timestamp the backup operation.
+- filename – Sets the name of the backup file, typically including the date and time to ensure uniqueness and traceability.

 ```
 mkdir -p $DEST
 ```
-Making sure the backup folder exist
+Making sure the backup folder exists

 ```
 tar -czvf $DEST/$FILENAME $SOURCE